Tug/express-chat/README.md

     host: "localhost" or "" whether you want to run it as local or not
     port: port for the server (if 80 you will probably need to run the application as root)
     myip: IP address of the current machine or its domain name (only used in the DB to redirect users)
+    mongo: host and port of the mongo server

   Installation of node.JS